IBM/MAX-Object-Detector-Web-App/README.md

 #### 2. Install dependencies

-Make sure node.js and npm are installed then, in a terminal, run the following command:
+Make sure Node.js and npm are installed then, in a terminal, run the following command:

 ```
 $ npm install
 ```

-#### 3. Start the Web App Server
+#### 3. Start the web app server

 You then start the web app by running: